Rocky Almestica, Laisha Landrum: Florida Teen Left For Dead In Garbage After Boom Box Beating, ‘For My Woman’

 Police were called to the scene at the Amaretto Apartment complex on North 22nd street.
 Neighbors had reported hearing banging sounds coming from the trash dumpster at the complex.
 Police peeked in and found the body of 16-year-old Emily Ann Clemons.
 Inside the dumpster police also found a large radio boom box by her side.
 Emily Clemons was still clinging to life and was transported to the hospital, where she later died.

-Investigators say that the noises residents heard was Emily Clemons beating on the walls inside of the dumpster to get attention.
+Investigators say that the noises residents heard was Emily Clemons beating on the walls inside the dumpster to get attention.
 It is also alleged that sounds were coming from the radio.

 Days later police were directed to Rocky Almestica, who was dating Emily Clemons.
 Detectives learned that Rocky Almestica was also seeing another teen girl named Laisha Landrum, with whom he had a small child.